Listen and Speak out against Sexual Abuse of Girls and Boys

 Access to Justice for Male Victims of Sexual Violence; Focus on Refugees in Uganda

-Sexual violence against men has garnered increasing publicity in recent years[2] but still remains extremely under-researched and under-reported.
+Sexual violence against men has garnered increasing publicity in recent years but still remains extremely under-researched and under-reported.
 This paper will examine the challenges facing male victims of sexual violence.
-The paper will look at the broad international framework, including definitions of sexual violence and international jurisprudence in the area as well as generally looking at how the term sexual or gender based violence has come to be associated with violence against women (webpage).
+The paper will look at the broad international framework, including definitions of sexual violence and international jurisprudence in the area as well as generally looking at how the term sexual or gender-based violence has come to be associated with violence against women (the article can be found on page 7).

 Male rape victims in the Lords resistance army war and the conflict in Eastern Congo